motm-therapy/website/docs/contact.md

 If you are ready to schedule an intake appointment with a provider, please visit our [services](services.md) page.

-If you experiencing a medical emergency, please call [911](tel:911).
+If you are experiencing a medical emergency, please call [911](tel:911).

-If you experiencing an acute mental health crisis and are unable to immediately reach a provider, please call the national [988](tel:988) Suicide & Crisis Lifeline.
+If you are experiencing an acute mental health crisis and are unable to immediately reach a provider, please call the national [988](tel:988) Suicide & Crisis Lifeline.

 ## Fax